GetStream/stream-chat-java/README.md

 You do so by calling static methods on Stream Model classes.

 #### Set all information you want in the StreamRequest
 StreamRequest objects have builder style methods.
 Some methods require xxxRequestObject instances.
-All xxxRequestObject classes have builder included.
+All xxxRequestObject classes have builder included, and when there is a corresponding model they have a `buildFrom` method.

 #### Perform the request
 This can be done either synchronously, calling the `request()` method and handling the StreamException exceptions, or asynchronously, calling the `requestAsync(Consumer<Response> onSuccess, Consumer<StreamException> onError)`